 ‘Do you wanna build a snowman?’
 My daughter (Izzy) certainly did!
-So for her 5th birthday party we put on a Frozen extravaganza for 14 of her friends!
+So for her 5th birthday party, we put on a Frozen extravaganza for 14 of her friends!
 Planning the Frozen party games was such fun, and of course, it was even more fun running them!

-I thought it would be amazing if we could make it snow for the party and I took an idea I’d seen on Pintrest and changed it up to suit our Frozen needs.
+I thought it would be amazing if we could make it snow for the party.
+So I took an idea I’d seen on Pinterest and changed it up to suit our Frozen needs.
 We filled balloons with some Christmas chocolate snowballs, silver sequins, some tiny cotton balls and also a party guest’s name on a piece of paper (so we knew whose turn it was next to pop).
 We hung the balloons from our conservatory roof and each girl got to pop a balloon.
 It was a bit like pass the parcel with a bang!

-The party was in September on one of those unexpectedly hot days and my cunning plan went a bit melty, as I hadn’t factored in the hot conservatory and the chocolate … there were a few chocolate smears as a result.
+The party was in September on one of those unexpectedly hot days and my cunning plan went a bit melty!
+I hadn’t factored in the hot conservatory and the chocolate … there were a few chocolate smears as a result.
 Oops!

-We rounded up the party with some quieter games of ‘Pin the Nose on Olaf ‘and ‘Frozen musical statues’.
+We finished up the party with some quieter games of ‘Pin the Nose on Olaf ‘and ‘Frozen musical statues’.

-If you would like me to run a party like this for your child, contact me for details at email@example.com
+If you would like me to run a Frozen themed craft party for your child, contact me for details at email@example.com